 - Incorporate household decor like flowers, vases, books, etc. to help your customer visualize how they can display their art (I don’t do this yet–I like a simple display.)

-Even when everything in your studio is set up with great lighting, you sometimes still need to tweak your photos to get them to match real life.
-I use Photoshop, or the basic Windows photo editor to make minor changes.
+Even when everything in your studio is set up with great lighting, you should still plan to tweak your photos to get them to match real life.
+I use Lightroom or the basic Windows photo editor to make minor changes.
 I really only adjust my brightness and crop my photos for uniformity.
+If the colors are drastically off in my camera, then I make more intense edits.

 I actually have slight panic attacks about my images not accurately representing my art and then customers getting mad at me (thanks anxiety!), so I usually have the art nearby as I’m editing to make sure things match.
 I still can’t account for what my art looks like on someone else’s device, but my anxiety just needs to deal with that lack of control and chill out.